 - 1 cup cornmeal

-- In a bowl whisk together butter and sugar.
+- In a large mixing bowl mix together butter and sugar.
 Add in eggs, buttermilk and baking soda.
 Stir to combine.